 Federal Student Aid ID (FSA ID)

 An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites.
-Your FSA ID identifies you as someone who has the right to access your own personal information on ED websites such as the Free Application for Federal Student Aid (FAFSA®) at fafsa.gov.
+Your FSA ID identifies you as someone who has the right to access your own personal information on ED websites such as the Free Application for Federal Student Aid (FAFSA®).
 Parents of dependent students are required to have an FSA ID in order to complete and sign the FAFSA.
 For more detailed information visit this FSA ID information page.

 The Federal Student Aid Ombudsman Group of the U.S. Department of Education is dedicated to helping resolve disputes related to Direct Loans, Federal Family Education Loan (FFEL) Program loans, Guaranteed Student Loans, and Perkins Loans.
 The Ombudsman Group is a neutral, informal, and confidential resource to help resolve disputes about your federal student loans.

-Federal Work-Study provides jobs for graduate and undergraduate students with financial need, allowing them to earn money to help pay education expenses.
+Federal Work-Study provides jobs for graduate and undergraduate students with financial needs, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to your course of study.

 Financial Aid Package